algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 The issue is that it's not possible to bridge F# with C++.
 So, the client wants us to use the C language as an intermediary language between C++ and F#.

 Anyway, these are the mains features that are planned for the first version of our product :
--implementation of a C API wrapping C++ objects.
+- implementation of a C API wrapping C++ objects.
--integration of the F# language with the C API.
+- integration of the F# language with the C API.
--creation of a static library for an embedded use of F#.
+- creation of a static library for an embedded use of F#.
--scripting of the required functions for using the native code of F#.
+- scripting of the required functions for using the native code of F#.

 ## 3.2.
 Out Of Scope
 Because of the time and resources constraints, we could only include these features in the future versions :
--shown desmonstration of using F# language for compiling an engine's project.
+- shown desmonstration of using F# language for compiling an engine's project.
--binding with newer version of F#.
+- binding with newer version of F#.
--writing a working manual for using the F# binding.
+- writing a working manual for using the F# binding.

 ## 3.3.
 Deadline
 The deadline for the V0 is in February 17th 2023.